 - The frequencies of the data transfer for a successful migration

 - What are the customizations done in the source CRM tool which can affect the data migration?

-Here comes the prime task!
-Once you are done with all the above-mentioned prerequisites, you need to finalize the “anchor” tool that lets you move the data from one platform to another.
+Once you are done with all the prerequisites mentioned above, you need to finalize the “anchor” tool to import your data to CRM.

-The best part of this CRM data migration tool is that it will assist in automating the migration process that too with complete perfection.
-Additionally, it would be really helpful if you have a CRM data migration service provider on your side.
+The best part of this CRM data migration tool is that it will help automate the migration process with complete perfection.
+Additionally, it would be beneficial if you have a CRM data migration service provider on your side.
 Because even a single loophole can get you back to square one.

 Also, CRM data migration designers would have a role in estimating the relocation and helping you draft out a plan for mistake identification and recovery.